Brunch & Batter

 How to add the burnt cinnamon garnish

 The burnt cinnamon stick takes this drink to another level.
-The smoky sweet aroma from the burnt cinnamon is meant to hit the nose as you drink it.
+The smoky, sweet aroma from the burnt cinnamon is meant to hit the nose as you drink it.
 You can keep it lit if you would like, but it will start to add ash to your drink, and you don't want to be drinking a fireplace.
-Be sure to light it away from the alcohol to avoid singing your eyebrows and a subsequent trip to the ER.
-It's best to extinguish the stick in the drink soon after lighting it.
-Bonus- use it as a stirrer!

 Variations

-I love this chai moscow mule just the way it is, but feel free to mix it up.
+I love this chai Moscow mule just the way it is, but feel free to mix it up.

-• Spicy - Try adding a little ground cayenne pepper to finish the cocktail for a spicy cinnamon kick!
+• Spicy- Try adding a little ground cayenne pepper to finish the cocktail for a spicy cinnamon kick!

-• Kid friendly/non-alcoholic- If you have a small human hanging out with you or if you are just skipping the alcohol, just omit it.
+• Kid-friendly/non-alcoholic- If you have a small human hanging out with you or if you are just skipping the alcohol, just omit it.
 Add a little more chai concentrate or ginger beer to taste.

 • Adjust to your taste- Feel free to add more ginger beer, vodka, or chai to your liking.
 The amount you add will also depend on the size of the glass you are using.